Unpack finance and operations matters to make better business decisions for your organisation.

 • Functional leads

-• Operations Managers
+• Operations managers

-Procurement Excellence Series: #6 Sustainable Supply Chain - What is it?
+Procurement Excellence Series: #6 Sustainable supply chain - What is it?

-Supply Chain Series - What is Sustainable Supply Chain and Why it is important.
+Supply Chain Series - What is sustainable supply chain and why it is important

 Objectives

-• Provide a clear understanding of the elements that define a Sustainable Supply Chain
+• Provide a clear understanding of the elements that define a sustainable supply chain

-• Run through the potential benefits of developing a Sustainable Supply Chain
+• Run through the potential benefits of developing a sustainable supply chain

-Understanding the future benefits of Sustainable Supply Chains.
+Understanding the future benefits of sustainable supply chains.

 Agenda/topics covered?

-• What is Sustainable Supply Chain?
+• What is sustainable supply chain?

-• What are the benefits of a Sustainable Supply Chain?
+• What are the benefits of a sustainable supply chain?

-Duration: 0.5 - 1 day
+0.5 - 1 day

-Delivery mode: Classroom/Virtual
+Classroom/Virtual

 Target audience

-• Heads of Supply Chain
+• Heads of supply chain

-• Heads of Corporate Comms
+• Heads of corporate comms

 Objectives

-The course aims to provide SMEs better understanding of how to read, interpret financial terms presented and disclosed in a set of financial statements as well as how to analyse some of the common key financial performance ratios to be able to make informed business decisions.
+The course aims to provide SMEs a better understanding of how to read, interpret financial terms presented and disclosed in a set of financial statements as well as how to analyse some of the common key financial performance ratios to be able to make informed business decisions.
 The course also covers cash flow management, investment appraisal as well as monitoring budgets.

 A better understanding of the business financial performance and position as well as managing cash flows, budgets and channeling their funds into profitable investments.